 Almost all devices come with locked bootloaders in order to restrict users from performing any unauthorized activities on the device.
-However with many developers and hackers in the Android community, it is very difficult to restrict the users to sit idle and use the same thing they bought on day One.
-The process for unlocking bootloaders for almost all devices can be found from any developer forums or blogs.
+However, with many developers and hackers in the Android community, it is very difficult to restrict the users to sit idle and use the same thing they bought on the day One.
+The process for unlocking bootloaders for almost all devices can be found on any developer forums or blogs.
 So it’s a clear sign that no restrictions are applicable in the Android world.

 The manufacturers are not against unlocking the bootloader, they give users the choice to use the locked bootloader or to unlock the bootloader.
 Without an unlocked bootloader it is difficult to root or install custom recoveries on the device, so we usually unlock the bootloader on the device which will trigger the flag bits in the register that voids the warranty.
-Rooting an Android device is like taking a sip of water these days, and even the manufacturers are aware of these activities but still they chose to launch devices with locked bootloaders.
+Rooting an Android device is like taking a sip of water these days, and even the manufacturers are aware of these activities but still, they chose to launch devices with locked bootloaders.

 In an act of reminding your unauthorized activities, the OEM’s designed the bootloaders such that whenever an unlock operation is performed an ugly screen reflecting the crimes you’ve committed.
 It’s a warning screen that will replace the logo.bin file in your Android system which will remind you that the bootloader is unlocked, your device warranty will be void, your device may be subjected to software crimes and blah blah!!!
 This screen is just a part of OEM’s advice for locked bootloaders and you don’t need to be panicked on this.